 Skip to content

-The class used to specify how a particular range of text should be highlighted is called TextAttributesKey.
+The class used to specify how a particular range of text should be highlighted is called TextAttributesKey (consulo.colorScheme.TextAttributesKey).
 An instance of this class is created for every distinct type of item that should be highlighted (keyword, number, string, etc.).
 The TextAttributesKey defines the default attributes applied to items of the corresponding type (for example, keywords are bold, numbers are blue, strings are bold and green).
 Highlighting from multiple TextAttributesKey items can be layered - for example, one key may define an item's boldness and another color.

 Color Settings